saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

 **In Conclusion**

 The process of deducing the `customerClassificationId` in the `createShopifyOrder` service involves retrieving relevant mappings from the `ShopifyShopTypeMapping` entity, comparing the Shopify order tags with these mappings, and extracting the corresponding HotWax Commerce classification ID if a match is found.
 This enables the system to categorize customers based on their Shopify tags, facilitating targeted marketing, personalized experiences, and streamlined order management within the HotWax Commerce OMS.

+The following HotWax Commerce internal services are called from the `createShopifyOrder` function:

+1.  `customerDataSetup`
+2.  `createTelecomNumber`
+3.  `createContactMech`
+4.  `createCommunicationEvent`
+5.  `createSalesOrder`
+6.  `checkAndAddProductComponents` (run asynchronously)
+7.  `createShopifyShopOrder` (run asynchronously)
+8.  `getPaidTransactionsAndCreateOrderPayment` (run asynchronously)
+9.  `createOrderPaymentPreference` (may be called depending on order status)
+10. `createCommunicationEventOrder` (run asynchronously, if applicable)